SamuelD-Data/aac_outcomes_project/README.md

 - README.md

-    - A markdown file that includes a background summary of the project goals, data dictionary, reasons for selected columns, initial thoughts, project plan, steps for how to reproduce the project, and key findings / takeaways.
+    - A markdown file that includes a background summary of the project goals, data dictionary, reasons for selected columns, project plan, steps for how to reproduce the project, and key findings / takeaways.

 - wrangle.py